A guide to Berkeley ADU building regulations in California

 Permit

 In the permitting phase, the plans, applications, and documentation is compiled and submitted to the city or jurisdiction where you live.
 Several departments are involved in evaluating that the plans meet the local and state codes, regulations, and requirements.
+The permitting process is a crucial step, and submitting accurate ADU applications to the city can help streamline approvals and avoid delays.

 Estimated Timeline: